ttmarek/rangle-blogs/form-analytics/README.md

 logging extension so we can see the anaylitcs events that Redux Beacon generates.

-#### &#x25B2; Deep Dive

 Now that we have Redux Beacon set up all we have to do is apply the middleware when creating the Redux store.
-Add the following line to the top of the `src/App.js` file.
+Add the following line to the `src/App.js` file.

 ```js
 // src/App.js (somewhere near the top of the file)
 import { middleware as analyticsMiddleware } from './analytics';
 ```

-Then, scroll down to were `createStore` is being called, and apply the middleware.
+Then, scroll down to where `createStore` is called and apply the middleware.

 ```js
 // src/App.js (should be around line 35)